Gavin McInnes: Lawsuit against the SPLC

 Although McInnes cut ties with the Proud Boys publicly in November 2018, stepping down as chairman, in February 2019 he filed suit against the Southern Poverty Law Center over their designation of the Proud Boys as a "general hate" group.
 The defamation suit was filed in federal court in Alabama.
 In the papers filed, McInnes claimed that the hate group designation is false and motivated by fund-raising concerns, and that his career has been damaged by it.
 He claimed that SPLC contributed to his or the Proud Boys' being deplatformed by Twitter, PayPal, Mailchimp, and iTunes.

 The SPLC says on its website that "McInnes plays a duplicitous rhetorical game: rejecting white nationalism and, in particular, the term 'alt-right' while espousing some of its central tenets," and that the group's "rank-and-file [members] and leaders regularly spout white nationalist memes and maintain affiliations with known extremists.
 They are known for anti-Muslim and misogynistic rhetoric.
 Proud Boys have appeared alongside other hate groups at extremist gatherings like the 'Unite the Right' rally in Charlottesville."
 In response to the suit, Richard Cohen, the president of SPLC, wrote "Gavin McInnes has a history of making inflammatory statements about Muslims, women, and the transgender community.
 The fact that he's upset with SPLC tells us that we're doing our job exposing hate and extremism."

-Censored.TV and other ventures (2019-present)
+Compound Censored and other ventures (2019-present)

 Censored.TV and Get Off My Lawn launch

 In 2019, McInnes launched Censored.TV, an online video platform.
 The platform was originally named FreeSpeech.TV, but was changed to its current title for copyright purposes.
 The platform features McInnes' primary show, Get Off My Lawn (GOML).
 GOML is a pre-recorded, daily show which airs on weekdays with Thursdays as an exception, in which the show airs live under the alternative title Get Off My Lawn Live.

 In May 2021, Milo Yiannopoulos wrote on Telegram that Censored.TV is "laying off all its staff" and lacked enough funding to sustain production of Yiannopoulous' show on the platform.
 McInnes later dismissed these allegation whilst announcing the arrival of several new shows on his platform.